 The Milky Way is the name of Earth’s home galaxy, and at its heart is a monster black hole, known as Sagittarius A*.

 For some context, the black hole has the mass equivalent to four million suns.

 Scientists are able to study the area through these telescopes and learn more about the black hole and its affect on nearby galaxies.

 The visualisation created builds on infra-red data from the European Southern Observatory’s Very Large Telescope.

-When you click on the video, you are at the location of the black hole and you can see stars orbiting you and also stellar winds.
-The footage start around 350 years in the past.
+When you click on the video, you are at the location of the black hole and you can see stars orbiting you along with stellar winds.
+The footage starts around 350 years in the past.

 The results were first presented at the American Astronomical Society in Washington, DC.

 (Images: NASA/CXC/Pontifical Catholic Univ. of Chile /C.Russell et al.)